JoeB989/Exp_EditSF/README.md

 which resolves to a fix list: 43,0,5;93,0,1;155,0,5

 ### Open issues and Concerns
-The intended direction is to embed the fix-list in a script or db entry and launch TDD_rotate at "an appropriate time" from a LUA script.
+The intended direction is to embed the fix-list in a script or db entry and launch TDD_rotate "at an appropriate time" from a LUA script.

-Warning: the command line from LUA is probably limited in length, can LUA set the working directory of the command?
+Warning: the command line from LUA is probably limited in length.
+Can LUA set the working directory of the command?
 Or should the app figure out Attila save directory and not need a path on the file names?

 I've been thinking about all the challenges to solve, and I'm not feeling good about this approach to fix save files.